seemoo-lab/pyshimmer/README.rst

 three major components:

 * The Bluetooth API: An interface to communicate with the Shimmer LogAndStream firmware via Bluetooth
-* The UART API: An interface to communicate with the Shimmer while they are placed in a dock
+* The Dock API: An interface to communicate with the Shimmer while they are placed in a dock
 * The Reader API: An interface to read the binary files produced by the Shimmer devices

 .. _Shimmer: http://www.shimmersensing.com/

+Please note that the following README does not provide a general introduction into the Shimmer devices.
+For this, please consult the corresponding `documentation page <http://www.shimmersensing.com/support/wireless-sensor-networks-documentation/>`_ of the vendor and take a closer look at:

+* The Shimmer User Manual
+* The LogAndStream Manual
+* The SDLog Manual

 Contributing
 ------------
 All code in this repository was produced as part of my Master thesis.
 This means that the API is not complete.
-Especially the Bluetooth and UART API do not feature all calls supported by the devices.
+Especially the Bluetooth and Dock API do not feature all calls supported by the devices.
 However, the code provides a solid foundation to extend it where necessary.
 Please feel free to make contributions in case the code is missing required calls.